The Great, Unsolvable Mystery

 While the language of “God” can be used to describe this underlying conscious substance, the attribute of “personal” is incongruent with the core tenet of dual-aspect monism grounded in consciousness.
 The ultimate reality, from this viewpoint, is an impersonal (in the sense of not being a separate individual), unified field of awareness that expresses itself as the animate and inanimate universe.

-The divine is not something separate to be sought.
+Therefore, the divine is not something separate to be sought.
 It is the very is-ness of our being, the fabric of the universe.

 That said, however, a “personal God” is real in the sense that the focused attention is real; the yearning in the heart is real; the spoken words are real; the feelings of grace and gratitude is real.
 In other words the experience of a personal God is real and potentially beneficial.
 It just may not be the whole truth. ⬚